-We help organizations that make a difference in the world:
+We help organizations that are making the world better:

 - Develop more effective strategies to deliver on and support their missions

 - Better understand and engage those they serve

 Thus we specialize in strategic planning, strategic marketing, and leadership.
 And because these subjects were developed to increase corporate profits, we redesigned them specifically for these organizations.
 Our clients include local-to-global companies, nonprofits, governmental institutions, and non-governmental organizations (NGOs) in the US and abroad.

 We offer eight free guides on these subjects at the bottom of this page and provide consulting and training on them to our clients.

 Effective strategies are crucial to an organization’s success.
 They are usually devised or improved during strategic planning.
 Unfortunately, most planning models were designed for profit-driven enterprises.
 And the planning models for values-driven organizations derived from them often don’t address their needs.
 So we developed a new way for world-changing organizations to plan from scratch.